Tanzeebul-Tamim/The-Bengal-Chefs-Pantry-Server/README.md

-# The Chefs' Pantry - Server Side
+# The Bengal Chefs' Pantry - Server Side

-Welcome to the server-side repository of The Chefs' Pantry, a dedicated website showcasing the finest recipes from the best chefs.
+Welcome to the server-side repository of The Bengal Chefs' Pantry, a dedicated website showcasing the finest recipes from the best chefs.
 This server handles API requests.

 ## Table of Contents
 - [Features](#features)